 How do you treat Chronic Pain?

-Clinical Outcomes for Cannabidiol in Intractable Chronic Pain
+Clinical Results for Cannabidiol in Chronic Intractable Pain